Festival Groups

 • Treizhadenn

-Composed of musicians (vocals, chromatic accordion, guitar, flutes, saxophone, Bombardes, bass and percussions), Treizhadenn is fourteen years old.
-We perform throughout France and abroad, Wales and Cornwall.
-Our repertoire is almost exclusively composed of group creations (music and lyrics) and it is dedicated to the sea, sailors and Brittany.
+It is composed of musicians (vocals, chromatic accordion, guitar, flutes, saxophone, Bombardes, bass and percussions).
+Treizhadenn is 17 years old.
+We perform through-out France and abroad in Wales and Cornwall.
+Our repertoire is almost exclusively composed of group creations (music and lyrics) it is dedicated to the sea, sailors and Brittany.
+Most of them are dance tunes from different terroirs of Brittany and Celtic countries.

 Treizhadenn website